breathe, connect, create …

 - We promote the use of art and creativity in meeting the wellbeing needs of individuals, groups, organisations and communities.

 - We offer arts for wellbeing through a person-centred mix of arts, mindfulness, relaxation, environmental and social connection activities.

 - We do this by delivering training, workshops, mentoring, consultancy and research.

 What are our aims:

-We want the arts to be part of a holistic, person-centred, creative approach to wellbeing.
+We want the arts to be part of a holistic, co-creative approach to wellbeing.